-This course also leads to many other pathways in the Health field including nursing and aged care.
+This course also leads to many other pathways in the health field including nursing beyond school.

 You will learn to use manual handling techniques, how to work with a diverse range of clients and how to manage infection prevention and control procedures.